lseguin1337/web-tracker-v3/README.md

 - `Producer`: Generates events and may subscribe to document/window events.
 - `Composer`: Creates new events based on one or more Producers/Composers.
 - `Transformer`: Alters the behavior of a Producer/Composer.
+(WARNING: Probably not needed)
 - `Consumer`: Consumes events and does not emit new ones.

 Look at this simple exemple